Metrics of Positive Ricci Curvature on Simply-Connected Manifolds of Dimension $6k$

 lie in the space generated by the columns of $A^\prime$.
 Since $\mu_{i,l}=\lambda_{i,l}=0$, and since $(y_1,\dots,y_m)$ is a basis of $Y$, it follows that $(w_1,\dots,w_m)$ is linearly independent.
 Hence, since $A^\prime$ has rank at most $m$, $(w_1,\dots,w_m)$ is a basis (over $\Q$) of the space generated by the columns of $A^\prime$.
 Thus, since $\sum_{j=1}^{l-1}\lambda_{i,j}=0$, every $v=(v_1,\dots,v_{2l-1})$ in the space generated by the columns of $A^\prime$ satisfies

 In particular, $\lambda_{i,j}=0$ for all $i,j$.

 Hence we can assume that all $\lambda_{i,j}$ vanish.
 Then define

 Since $(y_1,\dots,y_m)$ is a basis of $Y$, the elements $w^\prime_1,\dots,w^\prime_m$ are linearly independent and hence a basis over $\Q$ of the space generated by the columns of $A$.
-But they are also linearly independent to the elements $w_i$ (which also lie in the space generated by the columns of $A$ since $\lambda_{i,j}=0$), which is a contradiction unless $m=0$.
+But they also form a linearly independent set together with the $w_i$ (which also lie in the space generated by the columns of $A$ since $\lambda_{i,j}=0$), which is a contradiction unless $m=0$.